dshetty1/opposite-endian-converter/README.md

 # opposite-endian-converter
-Converts integers to the opposite endian form
+Converts 8-byte integers into the opposite endian form

 ### Description
 Converts 8-byte integers into the opposite endian form only using bit-level operations.